Shopify/ruby-lsp/README.md

 ## Usage

 Search for `ruby-lsp` in the extensions tab and click install.
+Please check the configuration section for further instructions.

 ### Configuration